willfurnass/sheffield_hpc/hpc/filestore.rst

 ``/shared`` directories
 -----------------------

-CiCS now provide `10 terabytes of shared storage for free per research group <https://sheffield.ac.uk/cics/research-storage/using-research-storage>`__.
+IT Services now provide `10 terabytes of shared storage for free per research group <https://sheffield.ac.uk/it-services/research-storage/using-research-storage>`__.
-After the storage has been requested/purchased by a group's PI and then provisioned by CiCS it can be accessed by name
+After the storage has been requested/purchased by a group's PI and then provisioned by IT Services it can be accessed by name

 * as a Windows-style (SMB) file share on machines other than ShARC/Iceberg using ``\\uosfstore.shef.ac.uk\shared\``;
-* as a subdirectory of ``/shared`` on ShARC/Iceberg (you need to **explicitly request HPC access when you order storage from CiCS**).
+* as a subdirectory of ``/shared`` on ShARC/Iceberg (you need to **explicitly request HPC access when you order storage from IT Services**).

 Note that this subdirectory will be **mounted on demand** on ShARC/Iceberg: it will not be visible if you simply list the contents of the ``/shared`` directory but